A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 The pier is a Grade II listed pier, established in 1899.
 It attracts millions of visitors each year and continues to resist modernisation, with its nod to beach holidays of old, with fairground rides and candy floss and toffee apples.
 Here we are enjoying all the kitsch!

 My third time in London!
-Friday morning I headed back to London on the train and spent the night with my friend KP in Limehouse.
-KP had to work on Friday so I wandered off on my own, taking a stroll through St James's Park, one of my favourite spots in London.
+First thing Friday morning, MM dropped me at the train in Brighton and I headed back to London.
+I spent Friday night with my friend KP in Limehouse.
+KP had to work on Friday so I wandered off on my own after dropping my bags at her place, taking a stroll through St James's Park, one of my favourite spots in London.
 It was May and the weather in Helsinki, Tallinn and Brighton had been sunny and mild, but it was freezing and dreary in London when I got there.
-The lefthand shot in the middle row in the collage below was taken from my perspective as I walked down The Mall with a hot chocolate to warm me up.
+The left hand shot in the middle row in the collage below was taken from my perspective as I walked down The Mall with a hot chocolate to warm me up.

 I only had time to do one thing that afternoon before meeting KP for dinner.
 I chose to visit the Churchill War Rooms on Horse Guards Road near St James's Park, Downing Street and the Cenotaph.
 If you're interested in WW2 history, the War Rooms are a must as there are loads of interesting displays and exhibitions that give an authentic sense of what the cabinet war room activities were like.
 It is possible to stand close to where some of the most important decisions were made about the course of the war.